gustausantin/La-IA/docs/02-sistemas/SISTEMA-N8N-AGENTE-IA.md

   r.party_size,
   rest.name as restaurant_name
 FROM reservations r
-JOIN restaurants rest ON r.restaurant_id = rest.id
+JOIN businesses rest ON r.restaurant_id = rest.id
 WHERE r.status = 'pending'
   AND r.reservation_date = CURRENT_DATE + INTERVAL '1 day'
   AND r.customer_phone IS NOT NULL;